nickfogle/teamchat/Readme.md

 Note that you must use s3 (or hack in a different solution) to allow file uploads with lets-chat on heroku, as the filesystem is not persisted across heroku deploys.

-Finally, be sure to enable heroku's websockets support, otherwise socket.io will fall back to XHR polling and run super slowly.
+Last, be sure to enable heroku's websockets support, otherwise socket.io will fall back to XHR polling (slower).

 ```
 heroku labs:enable websockets -a heroku-app-name